skial/haxe.io/src/events/gamedev101.md

 # Upcoming Event<br/> _“Game Dev 101 - Level 1”_

-Game Dev 101 is a one-day games development course that teaches the fundamentals of creating videogames completely from scratch using Stencyl.
+Game Dev 101 is a one-day games development course that teaches the fundamentals of creating video games completely from scratch using Stencyl.

 Over the day-long course Dan will introduce you to the world of video games through both the creative elements and the technical.